 If students hesitate at a word, use this decoding strategy to identify how the alphabetic code works in that word: work from left to right through the word.
-Tell students if a single letter represents a sound, point out and provide the pronunciation for unknown digraphs and other graphemes, and identify and pronounce suffixes.
+Tell students if a single letter represents a sound, highlight digraphs and other graphemes, and highlight and pronounce suffixes.
 Ask students to put the sounds together to pronounce the word.